AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 ![png](DC_Python_Tutorial_Solution_files/DC_Python_Tutorial_Solution_68_0.png)

-# Design Challenge 1, learning Python, Jupyter, and some AguaClara Design Functions
+# Design Challenge 1, learning Python, Atom, and some AguaClara Design Functions

 ### 1)
 Calculate the minimum inner diameter of a PVC pipe that can carry a flow of at least 10 L/s for the town of Ojojona.
 The population is 4000 people.
 The water source is a dam with a surface elevation of 1500 m.
 The pipeline connects the reservoir to the discharge into a distribution tank at an elevation of 1440 m.
 The pipeline length is 2.5 km.
 The pipeline is made with PVC pipe with an SDR (standard diameter ratio) of 26.